neam/yii-qa-state/README.md

 ### Configure models to be part of the qa process

-#### 1. Set up validation rules in your model, stating what fields are required for draft, preview and public scenarios.
+#### 1. Set up validation rules in your model, stating what fields are required for draft, reviewable and publishable scenarios.

 Example: